asaupe/crossover_genai_exercise/INTERVIEW_GUIDE.md

 - Multi-level product matching for fuzzy inputs
 - Professional response tone and consistency

-### 3. **Architecture & Design Decisions** (5-7 minutes)
+### 3. **Implementation & Design Decisions** (5-7 minutes)

 **What to Highlight:**
-- **Dual Implementation**: Notebook for analysis, API for production
+- **Interactive Notebook Design**: Complete solution in educational format
-- **Modular Design**: Separation of concerns, testable components
+- **Modular Processing**: Clear separation of classification, processing, and response generation
-- **Cloud-First Approach**: Google Colab compatibility
+- **Cloud-First Approach**: Google Colab optimization with zero-setup execution

 **Technical Decisions:**
-- Why Jupyter notebook + FastAPI combination
+- Why Jupyter notebook as the primary implementation
-- Data flow architecture and processing pipeline
+- Data flow architecture and step-by-step processing pipeline
-- Integration strategy (Google Sheets, Excel, APIs)
+- Integration strategy (Google Sheets, Excel export, fallback mechanisms)

 **Sample Questions to Address:**
-- "Why did you create both a notebook and API version?"
+- "Why did you choose a notebook format for this implementation?"
-- "How would you deploy this in production?"
+- "How does this approach demonstrate production-ready AI techniques?"
-- "What would you change for enterprise-scale deployment?"
+- "What would be the path from this notebook to a production system?"

 ### 4. **Code Quality & Engineering Practices** (3-5 minutes)

 **What to Highlight:**
-- **Comprehensive Testing**: Unit, integration, and API tests
+- **Production-Quality Code**: Comprehensive error handling and validation in notebook format
-- **Documentation**: README files, API documentation, inline comments
+- **Documentation**: Inline explanations, step-by-step guidance, comprehensive README
-- **Error Handling**: Graceful degradation and detailed logging
+- **Error Handling**: Graceful degradation and detailed logging throughout the pipeline
-- **Environment Management**: Docker, virtual environments, configuration
+- **Environment Management**: Google Colab optimization, flexible data loading

 **Engineering Excellence:**
-- Type hints and validation with Pydantic
+- Robust fallback mechanisms at every processing step
-- Structured logging with context
+- Structured processing with clear status reporting
-- Configuration management
+- Comprehensive validation and data quality checks
-- CI/CD considerations
+- Professional output formatting and export

 ### 5. **Innovation & Advanced Features** (3-5 minutes)